 “It’s a spectacular mountain.
 Its impressive north face, which can be seen from various points whilst hiking up the mountain path, is alpine in character and scale.
 There’s not really any face like it in the UK”.

-You can also choose the program via Tower Ridge.
-The ascent to Ben Nevis via Tower Ridge is a great option for those who love a nice steep climb.
+You can also choose a program via Tower Ridge.
+The ascent to Ben Nevis via Tower Ridge is a great option for those who love a nice steep climb and want to practice some rope work.

-The 1-day summer ascent can be done from June to August.
-And the winter ascents, during November to April.
+The summer ascent can be done from May to October, and winter ascents, from November to April.
+What’s the weather like in each?
+Well, Ken reminds us:

 When planning the ascent, it is crucial to check the weather forecasts regularly and carefully.
 Going with a certified mountain guide is also extremely important for a safe ascent.